 If a Russian asks you whether you know any anecdotes, what they really want to know is whether you know any Russian anecdotes.
 Tell a blonde or redneck joke only at your own personal risk.
 In doing so, you might create an awkward anecdotal abyss that will make you a societal outcast and a laughing stock of historical proportions.
 If you really feel you have to tell a childhood joke, go for it, by all means, but don’t blame me when no one laughs, and your once merry party becomes a wasteland of loneliness in the blink of an eye.

-You see, anecdotes in Russia are like the legends and myths our forefathers told as stories to be passed down from generation to generation.
+You see, Russian anecdotes are like the legends and myths our forefathers told as stories to be passed down from generation to generation.
 It makes no difference if everyone in the room has heard the story before- they want to hear your version of this humorous allegorical tale.

 Indeed, it is quite normal, a few sentences into your recitation, to inquire whether your audience has heard this specific anecdote before.
 They will reply with, “Come on!
 Tell us!”
 This, in Russian, is code for: “Yes, of course, we have heard this anecdote before, but we want to hear you tell it.”
 So, forge forward my foreign friend!